 There are several ways to improve your home’s energy efficiency.
-The first is by opting for double (or triple) pane windows.
+The first is by opting for double paned windows (or triple pane windows ) pane windows.
 These windows provide more insulation than single pane because of the argon gas between each pane.
 This will save a lot of money during the winter, because it protects against heat loss during the cold winters.

 Many windows offer the choice of a low-E coating.
 This technology protects you and your home from ultraviolet rays coming through the window.
 While it keeps your furniture and photographs from fading, it also keeps your home cool during the summer.
 Natural light is not affected, and the same amount comes in whether you opt for the low-E coating or not.

 Choosing the right window frame for your home is also an important choice that affects energy efficiency.
 Below are the most common window frame options, in order of least energy efficient to most: